Why would you want to see the Google Results from custom geolocations?

 Step 7 – Forcing A Location Update

 Once you have successfully entered the coordinates of the location, navigate to Google and make a search, once you have done this, scroll to the very bottom and click “Use Precise Location” or “Update Location”.
 Google is now set to search from your new location.

 Step 8 – Searching From Your New Location

 You have now successfully changed your search location!
-All you need to do now is open Google and search for your keyword!
-Please note, when Google asks to know your location it is imperative that you accept, otherwise your location settings will not work.
+All you need to do now is search on Google for your keyword!
+Please note, when Google asks to know your location it is imperative that you accept, otherwise, your location settings will not work.